 Instructions

-- Start by sewing piece 1a to the center.
+- Start by sewing piece 1a to the center with the right sides together.
 Press your seam to your preference.
 See our article on pressing seams for quilting.

-Working in a clock-wise rotation, then add strip 1b.
+Working in a clockwise rotation, then add strip 1b.
 TIP: When you are making multiple blocks for a quilt, sew them in the chain method, by sewing the next strip to all of your quilt blocks at once.
-This is quicker and makes it easier to keep track of which round of strips you are sewing next. - Continuing sewing each strip around your block, adding the next strip according to the chart above.
-Once you get on a roll, you'll know to sew, press, turn clock-wise and add the next strip.
-I double check before I start sewing each new strip to make sure it's in the right place.
-Um, yes, I've been known to sew an entire set incorrectly . . . and then practice my unsewing! 🙂 Here is are four log cabin quilt blocks finished with yellow centers - letting the light in!
+This is quicker and makes it easier to keep track of which round of strips you are sewing next. - Continue sewing each strip around your block, adding the next strip according to the chart above.
+Once you get on a roll, you'll know to sew, press, turn clockwise and add the next strip.
+I double-check before I start sewing each new strip to make sure it's in the right place.
+Um, yes, I've been known to sew an entire set incorrectly . . . and then practice my unsewing! 🙂 Here are four log cabin finished blocks with yellow centers - letting the light in!

 Recommended Products